 Need help registering for Westlaw/TWEN and Lexis+?

 Our reference librarians have practiced law and spent many years teaching students, alumni, and lawyers how to research.
-We love working with students and are available to help you via email, Zoom, or over the phone.
-Check our hours for specific availability.
-Here are the hours when you can reach us during the summer:
+We love working with students and are available to help you in person or via email, Zoom, or phone. (the reference desk can be reached at 206-398-4225).